I'm a Celebrity...Get Me Out of Here! (Australian TV series): Production

 In May 2020, Network 10 renewed the series for a seventh season and in August 2020 they confirmed that it would continue to air in 2021 despite the COVID-19 pandemic.
-However, it was unclear whether the series will be able to film in South Africa or change to another production location.
+However, it was unclear whether the series would be able to film in South Africa or be moved to another production location.
 In November 2020, it was confirmed the series will be filmed in Australia at a site near Murwillumbah, New South Wales (the site used for many international versions of the show), which premiered on 3 January 2021.

-The series' eighth season was announced in August 2021 and premiered on 3 January 2022, whilst a ninth season was renewed in October 2022 and is set to premiere on 2 April 2023.
+The series' eighth season was announced in August 2021 and premiered on 3 January 2022, whilst a ninth season was renewed in October 2022 and premiered on 2 April 2023.

 In February 2023, it was announced Brown had signed with Seven Network and would be leaving Network 10 in July 2023 after his final hosting duties of the 2023 season.
+In September 2023, it was rumoured Robert Irwin, son of Steve Irwin, would be Brown's replacement as host in 2024.
+In October 2023, Network 10 confirmed the series had been renewed for a tenth season at their annual upfronts, that Irwin would be taking over the hosting duties of Chris Brown and premiering on 24 March 2024.
+In September 2024, the series was renewed for an eleventh season with Morris and Irwin returning as hosts, which premiered on 19 January 2025.
+In November 2025, the series was renewed for a twelfth season set to premier in 2026, with Morris and Irwin returning as hosts.
+However, it was also revealed that the season would be pre-recorded in late 2025, with audience voting deciding the winner when the final three are announced.

+The series uses the same theme music as the original British series, which is credited to Grant Buckerfield and contains samples of "Africano" by Earth, Wind & Fire and "Get Out of the House!" by Boom Crash Opera.